-Windows can last 20 to 25 years, and by the end of their lifetime, can show various signs of deterioration.
+While windows can last 20 to 25 years, by the end of their lifetime, they often show various signs of deterioration.
 However, problems with your windows can be caused by other factors, like the humidity levels of your home.
-Our Renovation Advisors break down the 7 most common window problems and their causes for you!
+Our Renovation Advisors break down the seven most common window problems and their causes for you!

-Condensation forms with the contact between of hot air and a cold surface, in combination with humidity.
-This means a little condensation on your windows can appear without need for alarm.
-It may be that the window is only too cold compared to the rest of the house.
-Heating sources installed directly under windows is a good way to avoid this problem.
+Condensation forms when warm, moist air collides with a cold surface.
+A little condensation on your windows is pretty normal – it may just be a sign that the window is too cold compared to the rest of the house.
+You can install heating sources directly under windows to avoid this problem.

-Start with establishing if the humidity level of your house is average or high.
-You’ll need a hygrometer to do this.
-If you have an air exchanger, check to see if it has a dehumidifying function, and this will allow for the humidity levels to be regulated automatically.
-However, if the problem comes from a water infiltration in the basement, the roof or the walls, it must be fixed at the source to avoid causing structural issues.
-In this case, major renovations may be required.
-See the table below to know what the recommended humidity level is based on the outside temperature:
+Start by checking the humidity level of your home using a hygrometer.
+If you have an air exchanger, check if it has a dehumidifying function; this will make it regulate humidity levels automatically.
+However, if high humidity levels are being caused by a leak in the basement, the roof, or the walls, it must be fixed at the source to avoid causing structural issues.
+This may require major renovations.

-In older homes, it is common to see wooden frames around windows.
-These are more likely to deteriorate from exposure to weather or insects more than PVC or aluminum frames.
-They will have even less of a lifespan if they are subjected to a lot of condensation or water infiltration.
-Bubbles and cracks in the finish may form, paint may peel or even worse, mold may settle.
+Older homes often have wooden window frames.
+While they’re pretty, they’re also more susceptible to damage from weather changes and insects than PVC or aluminum frames.
+Their lifespans can be greatly shortened if they’re exposed to a lot of condensation or water leaks.
+Bubbles and cracks may form in the finish, paint may peel, or even mould may settle.
 At this stage, a single layer of paint is not enough to protect the wood!

 Be mindful of companies that claim they can defog your windows.
-The holes that would be drilled into the bottom of the window would essentially turn them into single-pane windows.
-This means a decrease in their efficiency.
-This is a temporary solution, because while it allows better air flow and reduces fog, it does not treat the source of the problem.
-Opt instead to change the thermal barrier.
-By selecting low-emission glass, you’ll protect more efficiently against ultraviolet light and reflect heat.
+They usually drill holes into the bottom of the window, which decreases its efficiency and essentially turns it into a single-pane window.
+It’s also a band aid solution.
+While it improves air flow and reduces fog, it doesn’t address the source of the problem.
+Instead, change the thermal barrier and opt for low-emission glass.
+Your windows will be better protected against ultraviolet light and reflect heat.

 Repair or replace?

-Sometimes, repairing the seals, changing the defective mechanism or reducing your home’s overall humidity levels can fix the issue with your windows.
-However, if your windows are too old or you’re dealing with mold, repairing is likely a temporary solution.
-If you have mold, it’s important to find the source of the problem quickly, as mold is bad for your health as well as your home’s.
+Sometimes repairing the seals, changing the defective mechanism, or reducing your home’s overall humidity levels can fix the issue with your windows.
+However, if your windows are too old or you’re dealing with mould, repairing is likely a temporary solution.
+If you have mould, it’s important to find the source of the problem quickly, as mould is bad for your health as well as your home’s.

-Replacing inefficient windows is also essential to help reduce your energy usage, especially if you are experiencing issues with air infiltration.
-According to Hydro-Quebec, choosing energy-efficient windows can help you reduce your energy costs by 10%.
+Replacing inefficient windows is also essential to help reduce your energy consumption, especially if you’re experiencing issues with air infiltration.
+According to Hydro-Quebec, energy-efficient windows can help you reduce your energy costs by 10%.
 If you’re thinking of getting them, you may be able to take advantage of the Canada Greener Homes Grant to give your renovations a boost.